Hearing Instrument Specialist

 About the Program

-The Hearing Instrument Specialist (HIS) program prepares students to test hearing, select and fit hearing aids, and recommend the use of other assistive listening devices when appropriate.
+The Hearing Instrument Specialist (HIS) program prepares students to test hearing, select and fit hearing aids, counsel hearing aid patients, and recommend the use of other assistive listening devices when appropriate.

 After successful completion of the program, graduates are eligible to write national examinations and are required to complete 1,000 hours of supervised practice prior to achieving full membership with the Association of Hearing Instrument Practitioners (AHIP).
 In order to complete the 1,000 hours of supervised practice the student must pay their AHIP membership dues in full and provide proof of professional liability insurance.